You will learn

 This type of suppression occurred prior to your use of Klaviyo and was synced from a third-party service provider, such as Mailchimp.
 In this case, the suppression reason will be listed as user suppressed as well.

-If you have Klaviyo's global unsubscribe feature enabled, someone will become globally suppressed in your account after unsubscribing from any email.
-For more information, head to the section on global suppressions below.
+If you have Klaviyo's global unsubscribe feature enabled, which is highly recommended, profiles will become globally suppressed in your account after unsubscribing from any email.
+This means that when someone unsubscribes, they will be suppressed from any further sends.

 Viewing a profile’s suppression status